seeu-inspace/easyg/README.md

 - An example: run `Get-DomainUser | select samaccountname, logonCount`, if you see an account that seems like a low hanging fruit but has zero logons, it might be a decoy or a dorment user.
 - Check: `logonCount`, `lastlogontimestamp`, `badpasswordtime`, `Description`
 - Take also in consideration your target organization: is this their first assesment?
 Do they invest in their security (time, effort)?

-Also, check for non-empty descriptions of domain users
-- `Get-DomainUser -LDAPFilter "Description=*built*" | Select name,Description`

 #### <ins>SMB</ins>